biemond/biemond-orawls/README.markdown

       trust_keystore_passphrase => hiera('wls_trust_keystore_passphrase'),
     }

-subscribe to a wls_domain or wls_authenticaton_provider event
+subscribe to a wls_domain, wls_authenticaton_provider or wls_identity_asserter event

     # for this type you won't need a wls_setting identifier
     wls_adminserver{'AdminServer_Wls1036:':